FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 ```

 The first thing to note here is that the reference string has been normalized to `uploads/RzWMitKESo2dQmuE6uQB-Q/entries/x36WdKPMctUOkjXMyV8oQq2zWcSx/archive/run/0/calculation/2`.
-By default, the 'extra' data requested (here, the resolved data) will be added to the response under a fixed path: `uploads/<upload_id>/entries/<entry_id>/archive/<path_to_data>`.
+By default, the 'extra' data requested (here, the resolved data) will be added under the fixed response path: `uploads/<upload_id>/entries/<entry_id>/archive/<path_to_data>`.
-This fixed path is not affected by any other factors, even if it is a reference to the same entry.
+This applies even when this path differs from the one specified in the original request, and is unaffected by any other factors, even if it is a reference to the same entry.
 This is a valid path that can be used to access the data in the **same** response.
 The motivation is to produce a response that is as self-contained as possible.